Helping millions of people navigate the world of technology.

 Reset Option in Settings

-DLL (Dynamic Link Library) are files containing codes and data that other programs use to perform certain tasks.
-However, if an important DLL file goes missing or corrupt, the app won’t function properly and even the simplest of features won’t work.
+DLL (Dynamic Link Library) files contain codes and data that other programs use to perform certain tasks.
+If an important DLL file goes missing or corrupted, the app won’t function properly.

-One of the ways to solve that is to re-register the DLL files.
-You can do that by following the below steps:
+One of the ways to solve that is to re-register the DLL files using Command Prompt.

 Run as admin for CMD